ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

 # Installation : Setup Wizard Walkthrough

+We want to make it as easy as possible for you to start RavenDB with a valid trusted certificate from the very beginning and to stay secure through your entire application lifecycle, starting from early stages of development, ending on production and day-to-day usage.

 To make the setup process as smooth as possible, we introduced the "Setup Wizard", a step-by-step guide to help you configure your desired level of security and easily deploy a secured cluster.

 You have 4 options to choose from: